fahmidsakib/fahmidsakib/README.md

  ## <a href="https://kahoot-fs.vercel.app/">Kahoot Clone</a>
 **Tech : ReactJS, MongoDB, MUI, Socket**
 #### About:
 This is a front-end app with customized backend written using the Express framework and NodeJS.
 Kahoot Clone is a quiz playing app aimed at making the interactions between students and teachers fun.
-It allows teachers to create quizess and host them in real time with their class where any number of students can participate.
+It allows teachers to create quizes and host them in real time with their class where any number of students can participate.

 #### Screenshots
 <div style="dispaly: flex: justify-content: center">